mottaquikarim/PYTH2/src/Topics/lists.md

 print(f'{sentence}.') # 'this is fun.'
 ```

-#### `.split('by_char')`
+#### Split Items
-You can also do the opposite - split values out of a string and turn each value into a list item.
+You can also do the opposite using `.split('by_char')`, which will parse values out of a string and turn each value into a list item.
 This one doesn't work for single words you might want to split into individual characters.
 That said, you *can* specify what character should convey to the method when to split out a new item.
-By default, `.split()` will use a space character to split the string.
+By default, `.split('by_char')` will use a space character to split the string.

 ```python
 x = 'this is fun'